 The West Side Federation represents block associations, neighborhood associations, tenants’ associations, and other community-oriented groups on the Upper West Side, an area covering 59th to 110th Streets, Central Park West to Riverside Drive.
 For more than 35 years, the Federation has been working to improve and maintain the quality of life here.

 One of the Federation’s primary functions is to assist in resolving local community issues, acting as a liaison between various government officials and agencies and the community.
 It provides resources, both financial and advisory, to its membership for worthy community-based projects.
 The Federation is also dedicated to fostering and nurturing new groups and organizations.

 The Federation holds monthly meetings to discuss neighborhood concerns.
-Mary Koval, a Board member, represents your interests at these meetings.
+A Board member represents your interests at these meetings.